chilcote/outset/README.md

 	/var/log/outset.log
 	~/Library/Logs/outset.log

+Note: When testing, make sure all pkgs or scripts you populate in directories controlled by outset have root ownership, and should be in the wheel group with 755 permissions.

+	sudo chown root:wheel /usr/local/outset && chmod -R 755 /usr/local/outset

 Configuration
 -------------
-Use [The Luggage](https://github.com/unixorn/luggage) to create a package of the script and accompanying launchd plists.
+Use [The Luggage](https://github.com/unixorn/luggage) or your packaging tool of choice to install the script, accompanying launchd plists, and any items you want processed.
 You can use the resulting pkg installer in your [AutoDMG](https://github.com/MagerValp/AutoDMG) workflow.

 	sudo make pkg